lucasamtaylor01/Go-Euler/README.md

 - **Go Proficiency:** Enhance my Go programming skills. 🐹📈

 ## Note
 This project is purely educational and self-driven.
-I am not using ChatGPT or any other AI-based coding assistant in this challenge 🚫🤖.
+I am not seeking answers from any AI-based assistants in this challenge 🚫🤖.

 ## 100 days progress
 ✅✅✅✅✅✅✅✅✅✅
-✅✅✅✅✅✅⬜️⬜️⬜️⬜️
+✅✅✅✅✅✅✅⬜️⬜️⬜️
 ⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️
 ⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️
 ⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️⬜️